torypages/firewall_auth/README.md

 * only authorized pgp fingerprints are allowed
 * only emailing from authorized email addresses is allowed
 * all of this is simply an extra layer since the services that sit behind this would likely be secure on their own

+# gotchas
+* gnupg is a bit confusing as it is pretty distinct from this
+* must setup the keys and the gnupg home using GNU Privacy Guard
+* must sign key of users